jfarbowitz/media_alps/setting_up.md

-#Preparing for the Media^Alps Workshop on Mac OS X#
+#Preparing for the Media^Alps Workshop with Mac OS X#

 ##Installing Necessary Software##